tknerr/starter/_posts/2014-05-06-this-is-a-draft.md

 ---
 layout: blog
 category: blog
-published: true
+published: false
-title: no longer a draft
+title: this is a draft
 ---

 ## A New Post